 Students who have not studied this period in history are urged to read at least parts of Tony Judt's Postwar.
 A History of Europe since 1945 (New York: Penguin Books, 2005).
-Please note that the first class will start with a discussion of the three assigned texts.
+Please note that the first class will start with a discussion of the assigned texts.
 Please read these texts before the class.
-They assigned excerpts can be found in the Resources section of the course OWL website (go to owl.uwo.ca, this website for this course, and then click on Resources in the toolbar on the left side of the page).
+The assigned excerpts can be found in the course OWL website.